SmogDr/edar_coursebook/docs/03-rprog2.md

 Notice that, when piping a data frame, the first argument (name of the data frame) is excluded from all function calls that follow a pipe.
 This is because piping sends the dataframe from the last step into each of the following functions as the dataframe argument.
 Remember: Order matters in a data wrangling pipeline.
-For example, if you removea a column in an early line of code in the pipeline but then reference that column name later, R will throw an error.
+For example, if you remove a column in an early line of code in the pipeline but then reference that column name later, R will throw an error.
 You can use selective highlighting to run one line at a time to see how the dataframe changes in real-time as you move through successive pipes.